 Marriages are not made nor kept by saints, but by sinners.
 And even the best of believers has a limit.
 It is important that the reasons be known to them of course.
 Another man in his 70s just received divorce papers from his wife.
 The lawyer should be ashamed.
 The woman is on mega pills of all sorts and for her to sign anything “legal” is questionable.
 That is not a marriage breakdown but a physical one.

 Every case is different.
 That alone should remind us not to judge too harshly.
-Marriages involve 3 people, the couple and God, just like in the Garden of Eden.
+Marriages involve three people, the couple and God, as in the Garden of Eden.
 You will recall then that after the sin was exposed, the marriage was the first thing to get out of whack.

 Denial is a continuing problem